 Meetings & Events in the Hospitality Pavilion

-What Jack Diamond delivered was masterful, a combination of architectural vision and respect for the things that Bill and Marilyn hold dear.
+What Jack Diamond delivered was masterful, a combination of architectural vision and respect for the things that Bill holds dear.
 The basic facilities include the winery and a Hospitality Pavilion containing the Tasting Room, as sales area, and intimate and expansive hospitality areas

 The Hospitality Pavilion is the perfect setting for a variety of "Group Experiences", from intimate private tastings for 10-12 friends, to hosting a private or corporate event.
 Learn more about Southbrook's Group Experiences.